 For more details on Roth IRA distribution rules, see IRS Publication 590-B.

-When it comes to Traditional IRAs, you may be able to avoid the 10% early withdrawal penalty if you’re in one of the following situations:
+When it comes to traditional IRAs, you may be able to avoid the 10% early withdrawal penalty if you’re in one of the following situations:

-For the full list of exceptions and more information on Traditional IRA withdrawal rules, see the IRS Publication 590-B. You may also want to consult a professional tax advisor to understand what rules may be applicable for your particular situation.
+For the full list of exceptions and more information on traditional IRA withdrawal rules, see the IRS Publication 590-B. You may also want to consult a professional tax advisor to understand what rules may be applicable for your particular situation.

 This article is for informational purposes only and is not a substitute for individualized professional tax advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.
+You are not permitted to publish, transmit, or otherwise reproduce this information, in whole or in part, in any format without the express written consent of Goldman Sachs.
+This foregoing restriction includes, without limitation, using, extracting, downloading or retrieving this information, in whole or in part, to train or finetune a machine learning or artificial intelligence system.